Intreecom/i2g-operator/README.md

 # ingress2gateway operator

 > [!IMPORTANT]
 > This project is not intended to use for your applications since you have direct access to this config.
-It's main goal is to convert third-party ingresses to gateways.
+It's main goal is to convert third-party ingresses to gateway-compatible resources.

 ### Installation